jjannross/readme-generator/README.md

 To install necessary dependencies, run the following command:

 ```
-any you would like

 ```
 ## Usage
 ```
-you need inquirer

 ```

 ## License
 This product is licensed under the  license.

 ## Contributing
-hi

 ## Tests
 To run tests, run the following command:

 ```
-npm

 ```

 ## Questions
-If you have any questions about the repo open an issue or contact me directly at gmail.
-You can find more of my work at jennifer.
+If you have any questions about the repo open an issue or contact me directly at j.
+You can find more of my work at j.